 Review Summary: You know you started some controversy when the uncensored version of your album is still censored.

-no more”, and it becomes abundantly clear that Eminem is not fu*king around anymore.
-What follows is a vicious attack on… goddamn everybody I guess and one of the most jaw dropping openers you're likely ever to hear.
+no more”, and it becomes abundantly clear that Eminem is not playing anymore.
+What follows is a vicious attack on everybody and one of the most jaw dropping openers you're likely ever to hear.
 I can’t even begin to start quoting from this song since that doesn’t even come close to doing the utterly phenomenal rhyme schemes justice but I do have just this one.
-When he says “Give me your hands and feet/I said shut up when I’m talking to you/You hear me, answer me” do you think he’s talking to some imaginary girl or his audience?
+When he says “Give me your hands and feet/I said shut up when I’m talking to you/You hear me, answer me” do you think he’s talking to some imaginary girl or his audience"

 Hot rhymes cant carry a whole album though, you need great beats too.
 The spotless Aftermath/Dr. Dre sound is played out nowadays, but this knocks front to back.
 From “Stan” making Dido worth it to “Bitch Please II”’s high noon organ it provides a snapshot of what high quality mainstream production sounded like but the most jaw dropping beat award goes to “Remember Me”, which glimmers with the tension of glass exploding.

 Em is on such a hot streak here that anytime a guest shows up it nearly deadens the momentum of the album.
 Its not that the guests here are particularly bad, some are good (Sticky Fingaz) some are running on autopilot (Dr. Dre) and some are terrible (Bizarre) but they all just serve as little breaks for Eminem to get some water or go to the bathroom, none of them add much to the album.
 Other than that, “Drug Ballad” is a fun but pointless throwback to The Slim Shady LP and Eminem’s long forgotten D12 posse dominates the runtime of “Under the Influence”, so obviously it’s garbage.